abdulhalim/Goftar/README.md

 ## 🎉 Congratulations!

-Your forum is now ready to go.
+Your forum (in the testing environment) is now ready to go.
 Users can register, create topics, and join conversations.

 ## 📚 Third-Party Libraries & Assets